Skip to main content

 With your tech set up, you’ll need software to record your presentation.
 Depending on your needs, this might be something to record your screen, record your voice or record yourself with your camera.

-Whereas with Dropbox Capture, you’re free to jump between windows and applications throughout your presentation recording – giving you greater freedom on what you present.
+Being able to record your whole screen allows you to jump between windows and apps throughout your presentation recording—giving you greater freedom in what you present.

 File storage and sharing tools